chazeon/notes/docs/notes/molecular-dynamics/lammps-thermoelasticity.md

 title: Calculating thermoelasticity with LAMMPS
 ---

-According to [LAMMPS's documentation](https://docs.lammps.org/Howto_elastic.html), there are three methods to compute thermoelasticity
+According to [LAMMPS's documentation](https://docs.lammps.org/Howto_elastic.html), there are three ways to compute the thermoelastic tensor in general:

 1. The Born-matrix method
 2. The stress-strain method